 Rosa Parks Blvd. and Jefferson Street

 Set to open in late 2018, the new site of the Tennessee State Museum is located just behind the Tennessee State Capitol on Nashville’s Bicentennial Mall.
 The museum’s experiences will rotate with new themes and exhibits, and will feature digital exhibits as well.
 The new 137,000-square foot facility will feature interactive experiences, a 250-seat Digital Learning and Outreach Center, and much more.

 120 2nd Avenue North

-The Wildhorse Saloon recently completed a $9-million-dollar renovation to their space on historic 2nd Avenue.
+In 2016, the Wildhorse Saloon completed a $9-million-dollar renovation to their space on historic 2nd Avenue.
 It has been a premiere attraction of downtown Nashville for 20 years, drawing crowds with their live music, line dancing, bars, food, and entertainment.
 The main focal point remains the 3,300-square-foot dance floor, but the entire 66,000-square-foot, multi-floor building has been revamped to have a more contemporary rustic look and feel, to better cater to the visitors, locals, and convention attendees that they serve.